rosyteran/NFL-player-stat-app/README.md

 ## Usage

-1. Run the app by running the following command in the terminal:
+1. Run the app by running the following command in the terminal:</br></br>

 Use code with caution.
+Learn more</br>
-Learn more streamlit run football.py
+streamlit run football.py</br></br>

-The app will open in your web browser.
+The app will open in your web browser.</br>
-Enter a player's name or select a player from the drop-down menu.
+Enter a player's name or select a player from the drop-down menu.</br>
-Select the season, position, and team to view the player's statistics.
+Select the season, position, and team to view the player's statistics.</br>
-Use the filter options to filter the player's statistics.
+Use the filter options to filter the player's statistics.</br>
-Click the "Export" button to export the player's statistics to a CSV file.
+Click the "Export" button to export the player's statistics to a CSV file.</br></br>
-Example
+### Example
-The following is an example of how to use the app:
+The following is an example of how to use the app:</br></br>

-Enter the player's name: Tom Brady
+Enter the player's name: Tom Brady</br>
-Select the season: 2022
+Select the season: 2022</br>
-Select the position: Quarterback
+Select the position: Quarterback</br>
-Select the team: Tampa Bay Buccaneers
+Select the team: Tampa Bay Buccaneers</br>
-Click the "View Stats" button.
+Click the "View Stats" button.</br>
 The app will display Tom Brady's statistics for the 2022 season.
-The statistics will include passing yards, passing touchdowns, rushing yards, rushing touchdowns, and receptions.
+The statistics will include passing yards, passing touchdowns, rushing yards, rushing touchdowns, and receptions.</br></br>

-Contributing
+### Contributing
 If you would like to contribute to the development of this app, please feel free to fork the repository and make your changes.
 Once you have made your changes, please submit a pull request.

-Contact
+### Contact
 If you have any questions or suggestions, please feel free to contact me by email at rosanybteranm@gmail.com